Restaurant Sandwich Trends

 Sandwiches call on delicious new cuts

 The trend to lesser-known cuts of meat has spilled over into the realm of sandwiches.
 Here are some examples that show how delicious these cost effective options can be.

 I've absolutely gone crazy over this new preparation method.
 This is whole-slab bacon, cured and smoked, that’s brined overnight in sugar, salt, water, and apple juice with a splash of cider vinegar.
 The brining process helps to retain moisture, and the slab bacon is then braised in the oven until spoon-tender, then shredded by hand or with a fork.
 This meat is succulent and indulgent, with rich flavor, and is a really exceptional menu opportunity.

 Top sirloin, sliced and simmered in marinara sauce, piled onto crusty Italian bread and topped with melted mozzarella.
 This could draw in customers with the smell alone.

 Pulled, braised turkey

 Another hot-sandwich option that’s so much more delicious and interesting than a plain cold-cut sandwich.
 The braising liquid is reduced and thickened with a roux or cornstarch and mixed back into the shredded dark meat.
-(It’s so far above sliced turkey breast that there’s really no comparison.)
 When people taste this, they’ll remember it.